 Since both the proportion of VR neonatal deaths that are captured by the DHIS and the number of neonatal deaths relative to the number of stillbirths captured by the DHIS increased over this period, it is probable that, certainly up to 2012, the increase in number of neonatal deaths from the DHIS was mainly due to an increase in coverage.
 To allow for this increase in coverage, the completeness of the DHIS relative to the VR neonatal deaths for 2010-2012 was estimated as the completeness for the previous year plus any increase in the ratio of neonatal deaths to stillbirths over the previous year from the DHIS data.
-As a check of the reasonableness of the method, the estimate of DHIS as a proportion of VR data for 2009 is 73% vs the true estimate of 72%, while that for 2010 was 76% vs the true estimate of 86%.
+As a check on the reasonableness of the method, the estimate of DHIS as a proportion of VR data for 2009 is 73% vs the true estimate of 72%, while that for 2010 was 76% vs the true estimate of 86%.
 Although the difference in 2010 is unsatisfactory, the resulting error in the estimate of NMR is less than 10%.
 As the proportion of VR that are captured by the DHIS increases the difference between the estimates of the proportion reduces.
 However, since the number of neonatal deaths recorded by the DHIS has exceeded those recorded by the VR since 2012 (significantly so for after 2013) it seems more appropriate to assume that part, if not all, the decline in VR neonatal deaths in this period is due to a decline in completeness of registration commented on in previous reports.
-Thus for this report we have decided to estimate the neonatal mortality directly from the DHIS record of neonatal deaths (instead of VR neonatal deaths) and live births recorded by the DHIS.
+Thus, from 2016 the neonatal mortality is estimated directly from the DHIS record of neonatal deaths (instead of VR neonatal deaths) and live births recorded by the DHIS.

-Figure 19: Stillbirths and neonatal deaths from VR and DHIS 2006-2017
+Figure 19: Stillbirths and neonatal deaths from VR and DHIS 2006-2018

-Estimates of the key indicators of mortality for children are shown in Table 4 for the period 2012-2017, together with the reworked targets recommended by HDACC.
+Estimates of the key indicators of mortality for children are shown in Table 4 for the period 2012-2018, together with the reworked targets recommended by HDACC.
 Figure 20 shows the U5MR, IMR and NMR.
-The U5MR and IMR are calculated from VR data for the period 2006-2016 and from the NPR data for the period 2009-2017, once the data have been adjusted for under-registration.
-The NMR is estimated from the registered deaths (adjusted for under-registration assumed to be at the same level as deaths under 1) for the period 2006-2016 and the DHIS (adjusted for under-coverage, relative to the registered deaths, and the incompleteness of the vital registration) for the period 2011-2017.
-From Figure 20, we can see that the estimates of the NMR derived from the DHIS are reasonably consistent with those derived later from the VR data, and that the NMR has declined gradually from 14 per 1 000 live births to 11 per 1 000 live births for the period 2009-2013, then increased slightly to 12 per 1 000 in 2014 and 2015.
+The U5MR and IMR are calculated from VR data for the period 2006-2016 and from the NPR data for the period 2009-2018, once the data have been adjusted for under-registration.
+The NMR is estimated from the registered deaths (adjusted for under-registration assumed to be at the same level as deaths under 1) for the period 2006-2016 and the DHIS (adjusted for under-coverage, relative to the registered deaths, and the incompleteness of the vital registration) for the period 2011-2018.
+From Figure 20, we can see that the estimates of the NMR derived from the DHIS are reasonably consistent with those derived later from the VR data, and that the NMR has declined gradually from 14 per 1 000 live births to 11 per 1 000 live births for the period 2009-2013, then increased slightly to 12 per 1 000 in 2014 and 2015 and has dropped to 11 per 1 000 in 2017.
 The IMR and the U5MR declined rapidly since 2008 and by 2017 are approaching the 2019 targets, after stagnating for 2012-2014.
+However, there was a slight increase in the IMR and U5MR in 2018, reaching 25 and 34 per 1 000 live births respectively.